 The General Annual Grant (GAG) has been provided by the ESFA in order to fund the normal running costs of the Academy Trust.
-Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2021.
+Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.

-Other restricted income, which includes Pupil Premium funding, UIFSM funding, Teacher pay and pension grants, PE and Sport premium grants, Local Authority grants, COVID catch-up premium, other COVID relating funding and any restricted income are all used in accordance with the specific restrictions of the individual grants and funding provided
+Other restricted income, which includes Pupil Premium funding, UIFSM funding, Teacher pay and pension grants, PE and Sport premium grants, deficit funding, other DfE/ESFA grants, Local Authority grants, COVID catch-up premium, COVID recovery premium, School Led Tutoring funding and other COVID relating funding and any restricted income are all used in accordance with the specific restrictions of the individual grants and funding provided

-The Pension reserve represents the Local Government Pension Scheme deficit.
+The Pension reserve represents the Academy Trust's calculated share of the Local Government Pension Scheme actuarial valuation surplus or deficit at the year-end.